jtmuller5/clibbits-vs-code/README.md

 - Or use the keyboard shortcut `Ctrl+Shift+B` (Windows/Linux) or `Cmd+Shift+B` (Mac)
 - The entire code block will be copied to your clipboard

+### 🔍 Copy File Highlights
+- Mark sections of your code with `!clibbits` markers
+- Right-click the file in the explorer or editor
+- Select "Clibbits: Copy Highlights for AI"
+- Only the marked sections will be copied to your clipboard
+- Great for focusing on specific parts of large files
+- See the [examples](./examples/) directory for more details

 ### 📁 Copy Folder Contents
 - Right-click any folder in the explorer
 - Select "Clibbits: Copy Folder Contents to Clipboard"